The 10 Most Bizarre and Unlikely Works of Modern Art

 Salvador Dali (1904-89)

 Camila Caneque is from Barcelona.
-At 28 she's one of the more accomplished performance artists but also finds time to write and take photographs.
+She's one of the more accomplished younger conceptual performance artists but also finds time to write and take photographs.

 DEAD END PERFORMANCE has been seen around the world at various shows and venues.
 It's a spontaneous 'death' and is said to represent Spain.
 She dresses as a flamenco dancer and carries with her 27 red carnations.
 Camila sometimes stays for three hours rooted to the floor.